 Profile and Background

-Chantiers Chibougamau Ltée is a Quebec-based family business founded in 1961.
-Its main industrial complex, located in Chibougamau in Northern Quebec, has one of the largest sawmills in the province and one of the largest engineered wood manufacturing plants in the world, producing I-joists, glue-laminated timber and cross-laminated timber all bearing the "Nordic Structures" label.
+Chantiers Chibougamau is a Québec-based family business founded in 1961.
+Its main industrial complex, located in Chibougamau in Northern Québec, has one of the largest sawmills in the province and one of the largest engineered wood products manufacturing plants in the world, producing I-joists, glued-laminated timber and cross-laminated timber all bearing the “Nordic” brand.

 Additionally, Nordic Kraft, a subsidiary in which Investissement Québec is a minority shareholder, operates a kraft pulp mill in Lebel-sur-Quévillon, Northern Québec.
-This plant manufactures a strategic input for tissue products (toilet paper) and recyclable and compostable food packaging, among other items, in addition to generating more than 35 megawatts of renewable energy from forest biomass.
-This plant, reactivated in 2020 after more than 15 years of disuse, plays a key role in the consuming sawmill by-products - wood chips and bark - for the stability of the entire Quebec lumber industry.
+This plant manufactures a strategic input for tissue products (hygienic paper) and recyclable and compostable food packaging, among other items, in addition to generating more than 30 megawatts of renewable energy from forest biomass.
+This plant, relaunched in 2020 after more than 15 years of disuse, plays a key role in consuming sawmill by-products – wood chips and bark – for the stability of the entire Quebec lumber industry.

 The demand for the most efficient automation technologies and a strong culture of competitiveness and optimization have fuelled the company's growth since the 1970s.
 In 2009, it became the first private company to meet the Forest Stewardship Council (FSC) Boreal Standard, while life cycle and carbon-neutrality issues have been driving strategies for close to 15 years.

-The company, fully integrated from the forest to numerous domestic and international market segments, harvests and processes the equivalent of 8% of the renewable resources of Quebec's public forest and employs more than 1,100 people in its various business units.
+The company, fully integrated from the forest to numerous domestic and international market segments, harvests and processes the equivalent of 15 % of the renewable resources of Québec's public forest and employs more than 1 500 persons in its various business units.

 A Vital Partnership